LViOS160/ecomap/README.md

-Our team Lv-160.iOs have been working on this project for one month.
+Our team Lv-160.iOs has been working on this project for one month.
 While this term we have done the following:

 - migrated to the new backend: